Wood Bridges and Decking for Model Trains

 The pipe transfer line has two levels of piping (4 rows of pipes on the top level and 3 rows of pipes on the lower level).
 All pipe rows are controlled with gate valves.
 At the back end the pipes are diverted to ground level while at the front all pipes are attached to ground level common pipe run.
 In the standard configuration this pipe run is diverted into the ground at both ends.
 Attached to the pipe stand is a maintenance platform allowing access to the top level and the control valves located there.
 The piping complex footprint is approximately 10 x 9 x 7(H) inches.

-Spherical Storage Tanks are primarily used to house petroleum / chemical products stored under pressure such as Benzene, Ammonia, Liquid Propane, Liquid Oxygen or Nitrogen.
+There is a new design for the Spherical Storage Tanks.
+The walkway has been extended to cross over both tanks.
+The bottom platform has been raised and extended to go from the front to the back of the tanks and a new loading platform with pumps have been added.
+A wind girder has been added to the tanks.
+The tanks can still be purchased as one tank, both tanks and both tanks with the loading platform.
+These tanks are primarily used to house petroleum / chemical products stored under pressure such as Benzene, Ammonia, Liquid Propane, Liquid Oxygen or Nitrogen.
 Shown above is the O Scale double tank option.
 A single tank option is also available.
 Each O Scale tank measures 5 inches in diameter.
 The overall footprint for the double tank version is 19 inches wide x 9 inches deep (including stairs) with a 7 inch height.
 The single unit tank structure is about 10 inches wide.
 The tanks are available in different colors.
 Standard color for the tank complex is light gray with dark gray stairways.
 Other color options are dark gray, white or black with appropriate color stairways.